 What Can I Do with an Associate Degree in Nutrition?

 Some schools across the country offer associate's degree programs in nutrition.
 Hospitals, clinics, wellness centers and fitness clubs may wish to hire those who have earned 2-year degrees in the discipline.
 Read on to discover some potential career options for those who hold associate's degrees in nutrition.
-Schools offering Fitness & Nutrition degrees can also be found in these popular choices.

 In many cases, a minimum of a bachelor's degree is required for jobs in the nutrition industry, such as dietitian or nutritionist.
 However, an associate's degree might qualify students for some entry-level positions.
 Graduates might go on to become weight loss counselors, food technologists and nutrition assistants.